Topos: Topoi from ringed spaces

 More exotic examples, and the raison d'être of topos theory, come from algebraic geometry.
 The basic example of a topos comes from the Zariski topos of a scheme.
-For each scheme $X$ there is a site $\text{Open}(X)$ (of objects given by open subsets and morphisms given by inclusions) whose category of presheaves forms the Zarisksi topos $(X)_{Zar}$.
+For each scheme $X$ there is a site $\text{Open}(X)$ (of objects given by open subsets and morphisms given by inclusions) whose category of presheaves forms the Zariski topos $(X)_{Zar}$.
 But once distinguished classes of morphisms are considered, there are multiple generalizations of this which leads to non-trivial mathematics.
 Moreover, topoi give the foundations for studying schemes purely as functors on the category of algebras.

 To a scheme and even a stack one may associate an étale topos, an fppf topos, or a Nisnevich topos.
 Another important example of a topos is from the crystalline site.
 In the case of the étale topos, these form the foundational objects of study in anabelian geometry, which studies objects in algebraic geometry that are determined entirely by the structure of their étale fundamental group.